 Psalm 46 expresses trust and confidence in God during a time when the situations of life are unstable or unsecure.
 When troubles come, disasters strike, or temptations arise, we usually trust in our own strength.
-That is we have a tendency to look within ourselves.
-Psalm 46 compels us to turn our attention to the LORD; if we do this, we can enjoy the peace of God.
+That is when we have a tendency to look within ourselves.
+Psalm 46 compels us to turn our attention to the LORD.
+If we do this, we can enjoy the peace of God.
 The word “refuge” gives the picture of a shelter from danger.

 PRAYER: Father, thank You for being my refuge and strength.
 Strengthen me that I may stand fast in the evil day and to trust in Your Word, in Jesus name I pray, AMEN.

 If this post has blessed you in any way

 please share this website and its articles with others:

 Dr. Blackman is passionate about helping others grow in the grace of the Lord.
 His devotions are centered on how to grow closer to the Lord through a personal relationship with Christ.